cmda-bt/be-course-22-23/README.md

 ## Description
 In Back-end we peek behind the curtains and inspect what’s behind the web.
 You build web apps with [Node.js][node], communicate with [HTTP][http], and store data in a database with [MongoDB][mongodb].
 In this course you’ll advance your web dev skills.
 You’ll learn to use computers to actually make what you design work: people can actually fill in forms, like things, and upload files.

-Back-end is an elective course given in Quarter 3 (spring) after the core curriculum of our programme, building further on knowledge acquired in *Internetstandaarden*, *Inleiding Programmeren*, and *Blok Web*.
+Back-end is an elective course given in Quarter 3 and 4 (spring) after the core curriculum of our programme, building further on knowledge acquired in *Internetstandaarden*, *Inleiding Programmeren*, and *Blok Web*.
 This course is chosen alongside **Frontend 2** and **Project Tech**, together making up Block Tech.

-If you’d like to continue with web development after this course, do a tech internship, choose the [Tech Track][track] for the fall semester next year, and pick [Minor Everything Web][minor] in the spring semester after that.
+If you’d like to continue with web development after this course, do a tech internship, choose the [Tech Track][track] for the fall semester next year, and pick [Minor Web Design and Development][minor] in the spring semester after that.
 Just a quick check if anyone actually reads this: if you see this, please send your teacher a picture of your favorite animal.

 _Back-end is part of the  CMD Amsterdam **design & build space** (technical course) that focusses on   Conceptualizing (2), Imagining and creating (3), Multidisciplinary collaboration (5) & Research (9) competences._